 Our subscription offerings are term-based and a majority of our subscription contracts were one year in duration in fiscal year 2020.
 In order for us to maintain or improve our results of operations, it is important that our customers renew their subscriptions with us when the existing subscription term expires and renew on the same or more favorable quantity and terms.
 Our customers have no obligation to renew their subscriptions and we may not be able to accurately predict customer renewal rates.
 In addition, the growth of our business depends in part on our customers expanding their use of subscription offerings and related services.
 Historically, some of our customers have elected not to renew their subscriptions with us for a variety of reasons, including as a result of changes in their strategic IT priorities, budgets, costs and, in some instances, due to competing solutions.
-Our retention rate may also decline or fluctuate as a result of a number of other factors, including our customers' satisfaction or dissatisfaction with our software, the increase in the contract value of subscription and support contracts from new customers, the effectiveness of our customer support services, our pricing, the prices of competing products or services, mergers and acquisitions affecting our customer base, global economic conditions and the other risk factors described herein.
+Our retention rate may also decline or fluctuate as a result of a number of other factors, including our customers' satisfaction or dissatisfaction with our software, the increase in the contract value of subscription and support contracts from new customers, the effectiveness of our customer base, global economic conditions and the other risk factors described herein.
 As a result, we cannot assure you that customers will renew subscriptions or increase their usage of our software and related services.
-If our customers do not renew their subscriptions or renew on less favorable terms, or if we are unable to expand our customers' use of our software, our business, results of operations and financial condition may be adversely affected.
+If our customers do not renew their subscriptions or less favorable terms, or if we are unable to expand our customers' use of our software, our business, results of operations and financial condition may be adversely affected.